 Before becoming a renowned journalist and public speaker, Nomi reached the upper echelons of the financial world.

 She worked as a managing director at Goldman Sachs, ran the international analytics group as a senior managing director at Bear Stearns in London, was a strategist at Lehman Brothers, and an analyst at the Chase Manhattan Bank.

 Nomi grew discouraged by the unethical practices that permeated the banking industry.
 She became an investigative journalist to shed light on the ways financial systems are manipulated to serve the interests of an elite few at the expense of everyone else.

 Today, she brings those insights to Rogue Economics readers.

-In her e-letter, Inside Wall Street with Nomi Prins, Nomi shines a light on the collusion that happens between Wall Street and Big Government behind closed doors.
-And, in Distortion Report and Distortion Money Matrix, she provides actionable recommendations to help readers profit from the distortions this creates in the markets.
+In her daily e-letter, Inside Wall Street, Nomi shines a light on the collusion that happens between Wall Street and Big Government behind closed doors.
+And in her paid advisories, she provides actionable recommendations to help readers profit from the distortions this creates in the markets.

 Nomi’s other books include Black Tuesday, a historical novel about the 1929 crash, and the hard-hitting exposé It Takes a Pillage: Behind the Bonuses, Bailouts, and Backroom Deals from Washington to Wall Street.

 She is also the author of Other People’s Money: The Corporate Mugging of America, which accurately predicted the reasons and timing of the financial crisis of 2008.
 The Economist, Barron’s, and Library Journal chose it as a Best Book of 2004.

 Nomi makes regular television appearances on BBC, CNN, CNBC, MSNBC, CSPAN, Democracy Now, Fox and PBS.
 She has been a guest on hundreds of radio shows, including for Marketplace, NPR, BBC, and Canadian Programming.